Who’s afraid of Tavis Smiley?

 The debates, moderated by Tavis Smiley, will go on as planned, despite the absence of Thompson, former mayor Rudy Giuliani, former governor Mitt Romney, and Sen. John McCain.

 The Republicans treat Morgan State University like it is Bob Jones University.
-Actually, the treat it worse.
+Actually, they treat it worse.
 It’s okay to appear at a college that bans interracial dating, but they can’t show up to debate at a largely black university.
 They claim they have scheduling problems, but…

 The Republican frontrunners’ snubbing of Smiley and PBS comes on the heels of their rejection of a debate sponsored by the Spanish-language network Univision (McCain was the only GOP candidate to accept that invitation).
 This past June, only one Republican presidential candidate, California Rep. Duncan Hunter, showed up at the convention of the National Association of Latino Elected & Appointed Officials.